This post was originally published on April 8, 2020 and was most recently updated on March 24, 2021.

 525 Diffley Road, Suite 2080, Eagan and 12401 Wayzata Boulevard, Minnesota (Ridgedale Mall Center Court); 612-345-5815; trexcookie.com

-If weekend brunch is your favorite meal of the week, check out the Buttered Tin.
+If brunch is your favorite meal of the day, check out the Buttered Tin.
 Their menu has a wide range of breakfast entrees, salads, and sandwiches, plus housemade baked goods.
 The avocado toast held up surprising well on the journey home, with pickled onions that added a nice snappiness.
 The breakfast tacos are especially hearty, loaded with refried black beans and a flavorful housemade chorizo.
-But as tasty as our meals were, the Buttered Tin's baked goods were the highlight—a moist slice chocolate cake with a raspberry filling and bright raspberry buttercream and an extra buttery chocolate chip cookie.
+But as tasty as our meals were, the Buttered Tin's baked goods were the highlight—a moist slice of chocolate cake with a raspberry filling and bright raspberry buttercream and an extra buttery chocolate chip cookie.

-Order online for no-contact pickup or delivery.
+Order online for takeout.
 The online order form doesn't list the specific daily flavors for the baked goods, but you can call for details.
 I especially appreciated how easily you can customize your meal, from your egg preparation to your choice of sides.

 237 7th Street E., St. Paul; 651-224-2300; thebutteredtin.com